rutujaarsule/rutujaarsule/README.md

 - 👋 Hi, I’m @rutujaarsule
-- 👀 I’m interested in ..
+- 👀 I’m interested in creating and exploring in IT world
-- 🌱 I’m currently learning ..
+- 🌱 I’m currently learning Big Data Analysis from CDAC pune
-- 💞️ I’m looking to ..
+- 💞️ I’m looking to collaborate and work technologies of big d
-- 📫 How to reach me ..
+- 📫 How to reach me www.linkedin.com/in/rutuja-arsule

 <!---
 rutujaarsule/rutujaarsule is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.